It wasn’t that she’d never learned

 A trusted friend then set them straight

-and taught them on their strength to gaze—
+and taught them on their strengths to gaze—

 they learned how to communicate.